RomCom and Chick-lit Cover Design Demystified

 Romantic comedy / romance

-In romantic comedy, characters are used regularly to communicate it’s a romance, as well as quickly identify if it’s straight or queer.
-Illustrated characters quite a handy way to tell the reader about the main characters – their clothes, skin tone, dress size, any props they’re holding, and how they interact…
+Illustrated covers have become more and more popular in romance, particularly romantic comedy.
+On these covers, characters are used regularly to communicate it’s a romance, as well as identify if the romantic couple is straight or queer.
+And it doesn’t stop there.
+Illustrated characters can tell the reader a whole lot about the story – their clothes, skin tone, dress size, any props they’re holding, how they interact…

 One thing that is hard to convey is the level of heat.
 There are many books out there with illustrated covers featuring fully dressed characters standing far apart, which actually contain several, steamy love scenes.
 Personally, I like to hint at the heat level with colours, clothing choices, and whether the characters are touching.
 Sometimes, it’s all in the eyes, though.
 A fellow designer Elle Maxwell has created some pretty hot vector guys.
 See below…